-8.45am - 12.10noon (EYFS and KS1) 8.45am - 12.20pm (KS2) 1.15pm - 3.00pm (All year groups) A staff member will be on duty in the playground from 8.30 a.m.
+8.45am - 12.10noon (EYFS and KS1) 8.45am - 12.20pm (KS2) I.15pm - 3.00pm (All year groups) A staff member will be on duty in the playground from 8.30 a.m.
 Please avoid sending your child earlier as we cannot accept responsibility before that time.
 Pupils in Foundation Stage and Key Stage I enjoy a 15 minute break in the morning and the afternoon which is fully supervised by two members of staff.
 Duty staff wear a red fleece for easy identification or high visibility vest.
 Pupils should bring in a named filled water bottle and fresh fruit is provided for pupils in Foundation Stage and Key Stage I to eat at morning breaktime.
-Pupils in Key Stage 2 have a 15 minute break in the morning with the younger pupils; pupils should bring in water and healthy snack e.g. cereal bar, fruit etc. Pupils may have milk at playtimes if you order through the school milk scheme.
+Pupils in Key Stage 2 have a 15 minute break in the morning with the younger pupils; pupils should bring in water and healthy fruit or vegetable snack.
+Pupils may have milk at playtimes if you order through the school milk scheme.
 Please contact the office for further details.
 Actual teaching times per week (excluding the daily act of collective worship, registration time and breaks): Key Stage 2 23 hours 55 minutes Foundation Stage & Key Stage I 21 hours 15 minutes Please ensure that your child knows the arrangements for picking him/her up from school at 3.00 p.m., particularly when the usual arrangements may have altered.
 A brief note in your child's homework diary to the teacher concerned, telephone call or email to the office will help to avoid confusion or even distress at the end of the afternoon.
 If your child is absent from school, please let us know the reason by telephone on the first morning of absence before 8.45am and each subsequent day; any unexplained absence will be recorded as unauthorised.
 Parents are asked to adhere to the school and County policy by not withdrawing their children from school for holidays during term time.
 Please see our Attendance Policy on the school website.
 The fine for taking your child on holiday (5 consecutive days or more) during school term time is £60 per child per parent, if paid within 21 days.
 We do not authorise any holiday in term time unless there is an exceptional circumstance.
-The Curriculum We plan our curriculum using a topic based cross-curricular approach.
+The Curriculum We regularly review our curriculum and use a topic based cross-curricular approach.
 The children in KS2 work on a 4 year cycle and the children in KS1 and EYFS work on a 3 year cycle.
+This has been adapted during the Covid pandemic so that all year groups cover the same theme with work differentiated to their age and stage.
 Teachers plan together to share ideas and find opportunities to develop a skills based approach to learning.
 The topics cover a wide range of themes and trips and visits are used to provide memorable experiences that support the children's learning.
 We follow the National Curriculum that we have integrated into our cross-curricular skills based learning.
 Reading and Language Development A large part of each school day is given over to developing literacy skills in both a dedicated literacy session and through cross-curricular topic opportunities.
-The ability to read fluently is clearly central to all learning, and in teaching children to read, our aim is to help them realise that books can be a source of both further learning and immense pleasure.
+The ability to read fluently is clearly central to all learning, and in teaching children to read, our aim is to help them understand that books can be a source of both further learning and immense pleasure.
 We have a whole school daily phonics and whole school reading approach to ensure children's needs are met.